Court of General Jurisdiction (Tribal Court)

 Chief Judge, Allie Greenleaf Maldonado

-After graduation, Ms. Maldonado was selected through the highly competitive Honors Program at the United States Department of Justice (“DOJ”) to become a litigator in the Indian Resources Section of the Environment and Natural Resources Division.
-Upon her swearing in at DOJ, she was informed that she was only the 15th enrolled tribal citizen to ever enter the DOJ through its prestigious Honors Program since its inception in the 1950's.
+After graduation, Judge Maldonado was selected through the highly competitive Honors Program at the United States Department of Justice (“DOJ”) to become a litigator in the Indian Resources Section of the Environment and Natural Resources Division.

 Tribal Appellate Court

 The Tribal Appellate Court consists of a chief justice and two associate justices that hear appeals from Tribal Court.
 All Tribal Appellate Court decisions are final and cannot be appealed.
 Below are brief biographies of the Appellate Justices.

 Justice Sean E. Cahill